ncsa/Swift-T-Variant-Calling/README.md

 2.4 Repo index and outputs
 ---------------------------

 The code implementing the pipeline of Figure 1 above are all in the `VCcallingPipeline.swift` file.
 All supporting functions and modules have been defined in the directory named, `pipelinefunctions`.
-There are 2 sample runfiles provided here, `HgG0.lowcoverage*` for running the pipeline on my machine..

 The results from a typical run of the pipeline are organized according to the hierarchy shown in Figure \[2\] below.
 Overall, the `DELIVERYFOLDER` contains the key summarizing files of the run (the cleaned up bams, gvcfs and final vcf from joint calling; in addition to the summary reports regarding the quality of the data, and copies of the `sampleinformation` and `runfile` files).
 Each sample also has its own directory that contains the files generated after each stage.
 In Figure \[2\], a color coding schema is employed to differentiate the files that would be generated according to how the user specifies the `ANALYSIS` parameter in the `runfile`.
 For the time being, there are not many ANALYSIS options available.
 Note the section named *Current limitations*